Laurie Spiegel: Career

-Spiegel's best known and most widely used software was Music Mouse—an Intelligent Instrument (1986) for Macintosh, Amiga, and Atari computers.
-The "intelligent-instrument" designation refers to the program's built-in knowledge of chord and scale convention and stylistic constraints.
-Automating these processes allows the user to focus on other aspects of the music in real time.
+Spiegel's best known and most widely used software was Music Mouse (1986), a self-described "intelligent instrument" for Macintosh, Amiga, and Atari computers.
 In addition to improvisations using this software, Spiegel composed several works using Music Mouse including "Cavis muris" in 1986, "Three Sonic Spaces" in 1989, and "Sound Zones" in 1990.
 She continued to update the program through Macintosh OS 9, and as of 2012, it remained available for purchase or demo download from her Web site.